 Some craft have walk round beds which to me is an important feature as if you feel the need to get up in the middle of the night you don’t have to scramble over your partner to get in and out.
-The other option is to have seperate beds.
+The other option is to have separate beds.
 The more agile shouldn't find it a problem.

 Some berths/beds may include seating area’s that the bed requires making up of a night.
 I find it best to base the boat on how many separate beds and cabins are required.

 A boat for a couple is normally adequate in size but for larger parties it may be beneficial to have a spare extra berth/cabin for a storage area without compromising on space if you chose a boat that is that bit longer.

 Norfolk broads disabled day boat trips.
 For day boat trips that are disabled friendly with wheelchair facilities please visit nancyoldfield.org.

 Some craft have dual driving positions outside and inside and some of these also have single floor level.